style-tools/docs/critical-css-generator/advanced-usage.md

 Click the extract button to start the generator.

-## Optimizing the result
+# Optimizing the result

-The output of the Critical CSS generator is pure and unfiltered and requires further optimization to achieve an optimal compression suitable for inlining.
+The output of the Critical CSS generator is raw and requires further optimization such as compression.

 The critical CSS will contain a comment with basic statistics.
 In the example below for [www.w3schools.com](https://www.w3schools.com/), the critical CSS output has a size of 29.69 kB, a reduction of 73.07% from the original CSS.